ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

-8. The oblivious gateway resource encapsulates the HTTP response following the process in {{response}} and sends this in response to the request from the Oblivious Relay Resource.
+8. The oblivious gateway resource encapsulates the HTTP response following the process in {{response}} and sends this in response to the request from the oblivious relay resource.

-9. The Oblivious Relay Resource forwards this response to the client.
+9. The oblivious relay resource forwards this response to the client.

 10. The client removes the encapsulation to obtain the response to the original request.